nexovir/ReconEye/README.md

 I can also provide:

 * An English README in a different style (short checklist or full tutorial).
-* An `install-tools.sh` sample script to install common tools automatically.
 * A `systemd` unit example for running the web service and Celery/beat if used.

 Tell me which of the above you want and I will prepare it.